Tammireddi-Niraja/Cisco-Packet-Tracer-Labs/case-study-on-IP.md

-# Cisco Packet Tracer Networking Labs
+# Cisco Packet Tracer Networking

 ## Overview

-This repository contains basic networking experiments created using Cisco Packet Tracer.
-These labs demonstrate IP addressing, network connectivity, and common networking scenarios for beginners.
+This contains basic networking experiments created using Cisco Packet Tracer.
+These demonstrate IP addressing, network connectivity, and common networking scenarios for beginners.

 ## Experiments

 ### 1. Point-to-Point Connection

 **Objective**
-- Connect two PCs through a switch.
+- Connect two PCs.
 - Assign IP addresses in the same network.
 - Verify connectivity using the `ping` command.

 **Result**
 - Communication was successful because both PCs were configured in the same network.
+-  recevied:100%, send:100% (loss=0%)

 ### 2. One PC with IP Address and One PC Without IP